-The 1996 Machel Report on the “Impact of Armed Conflict on Children”
+Graça Machel and the Impact of Armed Conflict on Children

-The General Assembly welcomed the report in its resolution A/RES/51/77 and further recommended that the Secretary-General appoints a Special Representative on children and armed conflict.
+In December 1996, the General Assembly welcomed the report in its resolution A/RES/51/77 and recommended that the Secretary-General appoint a Special Representative on children and armed conflict.

-The Machel Study 10 Year Strategic Review
+The Machel Study 10-Year Strategic Review

 The study reviewed the current situation faced by children in armed conflict including the impact of the changing nature of conflict.
 The review also presented the milestones that have been achieved since the original report such as the solid international child protection standards, the active involvement of both the General Assembly and the Security Council in making the issue a top priority, and the enhancement of strategies and programmes to protect war-affected children.
 The report also highlighted the priorities and the responses required in the new decade.

 In 2007, the General Assembly was presented with a summary of the key findings of the strategic review in Part II of the annual report of the Special Representative to the General Assembly (A/62/228).